akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

     $loader->load('steps.yml');
     [...]

-Finally, add this new job instance in the database to be able to run it:
+Finally, add this new job instance to the database to be able to run it:

 .. code-block:: bash